-Links, hyperlinks, deliverables (items flagged and posted to a SharePoint site for anyone to link, review and consume in their schedule).
+Project provides many different options for enabling the end user to quickly access information.
+Some of these are: links, hyperlinks, deliverables (items flagged and posted to a SharePoint site for anyone to link, review, and consume in their schedule).
+All of these rapidly connect key data, files and updates into a single web page.

-Updating can be done in Project Client, PWA Time and Task Sheet views, directly in the PWA project details view and in SharePoint if Project Professional isn’t linked to Server, but to a SharePoint page.
+Updating can be done in Project Client, PWA Time, and Task Sheet views; directly in the PWA project details view; and in SharePoint if Project Professional isn’t linked to Server but to a SharePoint page.

 Critical Success Factors

-Here are the CSFs that we have learned about regarding Fluent Project Management Using the Fluent UI: Introducing the Ribbon:
+Here are the CSFs that we have learned regarding Fluent PM Using the Fluent UI.

-1. To accomplish actions efficiently rather than searching for specific functions, Project’s extensive capabilities are now organized into logical, easy to find groups on a Ribbon.
+1. To accomplish actions efficiently rather than searching for specific functions, Project’s extensive capabilities are now organized into logical, easy-to-find groups on a ribbon.

 2. To make the vast set of utility functions in Project easier to find, use, and understand, Microsoft introduced the Backstage with the release of Office 2010.

-3. To make the new Office 2010 User Interface more valuable to end-users, Microsoft provided the ability to customize the new Backstage view, the ribbon, the Quick Access Toolbar, and context menus.
+3. To make the new Office 2010 User Interface more valuable to end users, Microsoft provided the ability to customize the new Backstage view, the ribbon, the Quick Access Toolbar, and context menus.

 Important Concepts Covered in This Chapter

-In this chapter we saw how the blending of specific processes, technological capabilities and end-user competencies will allow business users to address Critical Success Factors, using Project 2010 for:
+In this chapter, we saw how the blending of specific processes, technological capabilities, and end user competencies will allow business users to address critical success factors, using Project 2010 for:

-Project management in small business and the enterprise.
+Project management in small business and the enterprise

-Initiating and managing project with the Project desktop.
+Initiating and managing project with the Project desktop

-Effective Enterprise Project Management using Project Server.
+Effective EPM using Project Server.

-How fluent project management is enabled using the new Office Fluent User Interface.
+Using fluent PM with the new Office Fluent User Interface.

-There is a critical demand for a simple yet powerful project management solution.
-The fully integrated Project Management solution comprised of Microsoft Project 2010, Project Server 2010, and SharePoint 2010, is clearly capable of meeting that need.
+There is a critical demand for a simple yet powerful PM solution.
+The fully integrated PM solution comprised of Microsoft Project 2010, Project Server 2010, and SharePoint 2010 is clearly capable of meeting that need.

 Key Summary Points